-Minimum Level of Achievement Psychopharmacology, Advanced Counseling Psychology Theories, Advanced Counseling Psychology Interventions, Introduction to Counseling Psychology and the Practicum Didactic.
-Achieve an overall grade of "B" or better in CPSY 738.
-Achieve an average grade of "B" or above for CPSY 738 content- specific objective exams.
-Achieve a grade of "B" or above on a scholarly paper and oral presentation demonstrating graduate level grasp of course content submitted for fulfillment of CPSY 738.
-Achieve a grade of "B" or above for class discussion/participation in CPSY 738.
-Curriculum Area: Social Aspects of Behavior Required Academic/Training Activity Complete a course in Social Psychology (see Appendix II.B.2.2.5, Syllabus for CPSY 735).
-A variety of constructs relevant to the social bases of behavior are covered in the following courses: Introduction to Counseling Psychology, Personality Assessment, Vocational Theory & Assessment, Group Counseling Psychology Interventions, Advanced Theories of Counseling Psychology, Multicultural Psychology and Assessment of Psychopathology.
-Students are exposed to a variety of social constructs and relevant research in practicum didactic.
-Minimum Level of Achievement Achieve an overall grade of "B" or better in CPSY 735.
-Achieve an average grade of "B" or above for CPSY 735 content-specific objective exams.
-Achieve a grade of "B" or above on a scholarly paper and oral presentation demonstrating graduate level grasp of course content submitted for fulfillment of CPSY 735.
-Achieve a grade of "B" or above for class discussion/participation in CPSY 735.
+T Minimum Level of Achievement • Achieve an overall grade of "B" or better in CPSY 710. remevement Achieve an average grade of "B" or above for CPSY 710 content- specific objective exams.
+Achieve a grade of "B" or above on a scholarly paper and oral presentation demonstrating graduate level grasp of course content submitted for fulfillment of CPSY 710. • Achieve a grade of "B" or above for class discussion/participation in CPSY 710.
+Curriculum Area: Biological Aspects of Behavior Required Academic/Training Complete a course in Physiological Psychology .
+Activity • Students are advised to complete the elective course in applied psychopharmacology. • Students are exposed to biological models of behavior within the general biopsychosocial framework in other coursework including: Assessment of Psychopathology, Intellectual Assessment, Vocational Theory & Assessment, and Introduction to Counseling Psychology.
+Students are exposed to biological models and interventions strategies in practicum didactics.
+Minimum Level • Achieve an overall grade of "B" or better in CPSY 750. of Achievement • Achieve an average grade of "B" or above for CPSY 750 content- specific objective exams. • Achieve a grade of "B" or above on a scholarly paper and oral presentation demonstrating graduate level grasp of course content submitted for fulfillment of CPSY 750. • Achieve a grade of "B" or above for class discussion/participation in CPSY 750.